timthedev07/timthedev07/README.md

 # Hello!

 I'm Tim, a software development enthusiast and a full time student from China.
-I enjoy working on full-stack web development projects with TypeScript and MATH, although I'm also interested in artificial intelligence as it is trend of technology and the future of society(idk).
+I enjoy working on full-stack web development projects with TypeScript, although I'm also interested in artificial intelligence as it is trend of technology and the future of society(idk).
+Aside from computer science, I also enjoy Math and Video Editing.

 - Reach me via email(timpersonal07@gmail.com)
 - [Reddit](https://www.reddit.com/user/im-just-a-dev)